Call for Proposals – IDIL 2025 Incubation Program

 OBJECTIVES OF THE CALL FOR PROPOSALS

-This call for proposals draws inspiration from the DNA of the IDIL graduate program: offering courses in English (Component 1) through “In-Lab” research (Component 2) with an emphasis on interdisciplinarity (Component 3).
+This call for proposals is inspired by the core principles of the IDIL graduate program: offering programs taught in English (Component 1) through “In-Lab” research (Component 2) with a focus on interdisciplinarity (Component 3).

 All faculty members and researchers affiliated with an institution within the scope of the I-SITE Excellence Project are eligible to apply for one or more components of this call for proposals.